My Top Tips for Wedding Couples

 Chewing Gum! - it may calm the nerves but can result in unattractive shots.
 A big No-No for the couple and the wedding party!

 Finally.
 This is a happy occasion, try not to let the nerves take over.
 Once the day arrives, take in every moment and allow the day to unfold.
-If you book me, you can be sure you will have photos of moments you want to revisit, and moments you never even saw, so relax and enjoy YOUR big day.
+If you book me, you can be sure you will have photos of memories you will want to revisit, and moments you never even saw, so relax and enjoy YOUR big day.

 FAQS